 Do the DASH

 DASH stands for Dietary Approaches to Stop Hypertension.
 It’s a diet rich in fruits, veggies, low-fat dairy products, whole grains, fish, poultry, beans, seeds, and nuts.
-It’s low in salt and sodium, sugars and sweets, fats, and red meats.
+It’s low in sodium, sugars and sweets, fats, and red meats.

 Talk to your doctor about it if you have CKD.
 He’ll let you know if there are certain reasons you shouldn’t try the DASH diet.